PraveenAntenor/Authenticated-map-app/README.md

 # 🗺️ Authenticated Map App with Google Maps & Firebase

-This project is a secure, React-based web application that allows users to log in with Google, interact with a live map, select two points, and draw a route between them using the Google Directions API.
-It’s built as part of an assignment for ProductLabs and showcases key skills in full-stack development, user authentication, and map-based APIs.
+This project is a secure, React-based web application that allows users to log in with Google, interact with a live map, select two points, and draw a route between them using the Google Directions API. key skills in full-stack development, user authentication, and map-based APIs.

 ## 🔥 Features